Koenigsegg CCX Chronograph Instrument Cluster

 This inspired me to use three circles as the defining shapes of the cluster.
 The centre dial would be larger, since it would contain the most important information (from a driver’s perspective).

-My initial design proposal looked a bit bland, though it already had some of that sporty motorbike cluster feel.
-The suggestion from the technical director to use protruding bezels around the main dials proved to be the missing link.
+The initial design proposal looked a bit bland, though it already had some of that ‘sporty motorbike cluster’ feel.
+The suggestion from the technical director Jon Gunner to use protruding bezels around the main dials proved to be the missing link.
 When I used a scaled down version of the elliptic curvature from the vent bezels for the protrusion shape, it matched very well with the rest of the interior, while giving the desired look as a component.

 Three main bezels